maximelester/driftcorrection/README.md

 ## Others

-If useful, please cite the following article (DOI: to be disclosed).
+If useful, please cite the following article (DOI: [10.1016/j.ultramic.2024.113984](https://doi.org/10.1016/j.ultramic.2024.113984)).
 If you have any questions or queries, please send an email to maxime.lester@fis.uni.lodz.pl (or pawel.kowalczyk@uni.lodz.pl)